-This pillow is the result of a collaboration between Cleveland Clinic and medical device company Amenity Health.
-After Cleveland Clinic conducted a research to find if sleeping on the left side could improve symptoms of acid reflux, it collaborated with Amenity Health to create this system that contains a wedge pillow as well as a body pillow, designed to keep sleepers on the left side throughout the night while keeping their head elevated.
+The Sleep System is designed to keep sleepers on the left side throughout the night while keeping the torso elevated.
 This is one of those systems that prevent the sleeper from sliding down from the wedge pillow while providing support to the entire body with the help of the body pillow.

-If you aren’t naturally a side sleeper, then the patented arm pocket of the Advanced Positioning Wedge not only prevents you from sliding down the pillow but also prevents any pressure on arms and shoulders.
-The body pillow prevents you from rolling on to your back, and also allows you to keep your knees tucked to take the pressure off the lower back.
-The pillow can also be washed.
+If you aren’t naturally a side sleeper, then the patented arm pocket of the Reflux Relief Wedge not only prevents you from sliding down the pillow but also prevents any pressure on your arms and shoulders.
+The body pillow prevents you from rolling onto your back, and also allows you to keep your knees tucked to take the pressure off the lower back.
+The pillowcases are included and can also be washed.